kocur4d/canvas-render-demo/README.md

 # Canvas Render demo

-This project shows how canvas could be used as a 2D rendering layer.

-Project uses React to bootstrap the app, canvas as a drawing layer and gl-matrix lib for vector operations.
+This project demonstrates how to utilize the HTML canvas element as a 2D rendering layer.
+It leverages React to bootstrap the application, the canvas element for drawing, and the gl-matrix library for vector operations.

-## How to start
+## Getting started

 ```
 git clone git@github.com:kocur4d/canvas-render-demo.git